-For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Public Library (spring) and newly refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
+For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Robinson Library (spring) and newly refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
 These provide a well established forum for promoting sound academic standards in the study of Irish church history, and encouraging research.

 Since its inception the society has had a strong reputation for attracting renowned international scholars.
 We are especially proud of our record in supporting postgraduate students working on any aspect of the history of the Church of Ireland, offering them a suitable context in which to present their work (students can send a short abstract by emailing the secretary via the contact link).
 We also hold an essay competition every year.
 The W. G. Neely Prize, which is named in honour of the Society’s founder, is open to postgraduate students undertaking a major research thesis with an interest in Church of Ireland history.
 It is an excellent opportunity to develop their findings.
 A prize fund of €150 is awarded to the winner.
 Moreover, his/her essay will be considered for publication in Irish Historical Studies.